Shoichi Sakata: Higher education and career

 idea (1961) of Murray Gell-Mann.
-Sakata's model was superseded by the quark model, proposed by Gell-Mann and George Zweig in 1964, which keeps the U(3) symmetry, but made the constituents fractionally charged and rejected the idea that they could be identified with observed particles.
-Still, within Japan, integer charged quark models parallel to Sakata's were used until the 1970s, and are still used as effective descriptions in certain domains.
+Sakata's model was superseded by the quark model, proposed by Gell-Mann and George Zweig in 1964, which keeps the U(3) symmetry.
+However, it made the constituents fractionally charged and rejected the idea that they could be identified with observed particles.
+Still, within Japan, integer-charged quark models parallel to Sakata's were used until the 1970s, and are still used as effective descriptions in certain domains.

 Sakata's model was used in Harry J. Lipkin's book "Lie Groups for Pedestrians" (1965).

 The Sakata model and its SU(3) symmetry were also explained in the textbook "Weak Interaction of Elementary Particles", L.B.Okun (1965).